Pacific Crest Trail Calif. Section B for the Trekkers

 Welcome to Section B. Hope this site can be helpful to you.

-Nov.
-2022, this SITE had some changes because of some business changed ownership or out of Business befor the season of 2023.
+Mar.
+2025, this SITE had some changes because of changed ownership, out of Business & New Business like every year does:

 Idyllwild is always changing, going thru the places listed to get better information on each.